735th Tank Battalion (United States): Early combat in France

 On 15 July, the battalion relieved the 745th Tank Battalion in the vicinity of Sallen, France and their assault gun platoon fired the unit's first combat mission supporting the division's artillery.
 Over the next several days the battalion trained for action in the French bocage and fitted hedge cutters to their tanks.
 With the start of Operation Cobra, the battalion went on the offensive on 26 July, with Company A attacking Vidouville in support of the 2nd Infantry Regiment and losing seven tanks to enemy action, to a combination of mines and anti-tank gun fire.
 The tankers and the infantry they were supporting battled through the end of July to break out of the bocage against dogged German defense by the crack 9th and 15th Parachute Regiments.
 However, by the beginning of August 1944, the German resistance began to crumble, and the 735th began to race south with Companies D and B assisting the 10th Infantry Regiment in taking Angers on 11 August.

 At Angers, the 5th Infantry Division and the 735th Tank Battalion reoriented sharply to the left and began advancing northeast toward Paris.
 By 15 August, the Battalion had reached the vicinity of Chartres, and assisted the division in first enveloping then liberating the city.
-From Chartres, the battalion turned east and skirted to the south of Fontainebleu, reaching the Seine River on 24 August, where Company C provided covering fires to engineers bridging the river.
+From Chartres, the battalion turned east and skirted to the south of Fontainebleu, reaching the Seine River on 24 August, where Company C provided covering fire to engineers bridging the river.
 Company C advanced across the bridge the next day supporting the 11th Infantry Regiment.
 By 26 August, the remainder of the battalion was east of the Seine, and rapidly proceeding east toward Reims, crossing the Marne on 28 August, and taking the city on 30 August.
 After this sustained drive across France, the battalion's equipment was worn and in need of maintenance.